Qiskit/qiskit/docs/how_to/use_sampler.rst

 Get the probability distribution
 --------------------------------

-From these results you can take the probability distributions with the attribute :attr:`~qiskit.primitives.SamplerResult.quasi_dists`.
+From these results you can extract the quasi-probability distributions with the attribute :attr:`~qiskit.primitives.SamplerResult.quasi_dists`.

 Even though there is only one circuit in this example, :attr:`~qiskit.primitives.SamplerResult.quasi_dists` returns a list of :class:`~qiskit.result.QuasiDistribution`\ s.
 Generally ``result.quasi_dists[i]`` would be the quasi-probability distribution of the ``i``-th circuit.